 In Mexico N. braziliensis is the most common cause mycetoma.

 Susceptibility can be variable and, as best as can be determined, should be done.
-Tmp/sulfa OR minocycline OR third generation cephalosporins OR imipenem OR amikacin.
-Often needs multiple drugs and surgical debridement for cure.
+Tmp/sulfa (usually the treatment of choice) OR minocycline OR third generation cephalosporins OR imipenem OR amikacin.
+Often needs multiple drugs for CNS infections and surgical debridement for cure.

 However, "93% of the N. farcinica isolates were resistant to sulfonamides.
 Also, during the course of our study, the resistance of N. farcinica to TMP-SMZ increased 24 percentage points (from 67% in the 1990s to 91% in the 2000s), and the resistance of N. nova to TMP-SMZ increased 24 percentage points (from 41% in the 1990s to 65% in the 2000s)(PubMed)."